Posted on May 12, 2016 by Fusion Connect

 Because you’re so focused on the features and functionalities of unified communications solutions and cloud contact center services, it’s understandable that you’ll overlook the underlying network that allows your customers to call you in the first place.
 But that’d be a mistake.

-If you want to establish the ideal contact center ecosystem, you should ensure your provider supports MPLS (multi-layer protocol switching).
-In short, MPLS technology prioritizes some data over others, which guarantees all your customer interactions are built on reliable and high-quality connections.
+If you want to establish the ideal contact center ecosystem, you should ensure your provider supports SD-WAN.
+In short, SD-WAN technology prioritizes some data over others, which guarantees all your customer interactions are built on reliable and high-quality connections.

 What enterprises don’t use CRMs and/or ERPs?
 Not many.
 But are you integrating those database tools and others - such as workforce management solutions - with your contact center environment?
 You need to.
 That’s the best way to steer analytics toward customer care personalization and process optimization - which is the path to customer service success.
 But that also means that you need a cloud-based solution that supports those integrations.

-If you’re still wondering how you’ll create this ideal contact center ecosystem, look no further than Contact360, Fusion’s complete and fully integrated cloud communications and connectivity package.
+If you’re still wondering how you’ll create this ideal contact center ecosystem, look no further than Contact Center as a Service, Fusion Connect’s complete and fully integrated cloud communications and connectivity package.